-- Once that the required pressure is achieved, maintain the pressure until its stabilisation, up to a maximum of 12 hours if no visible leakages are found.
+- Once the required pressure is achieved, maintain the pressure until its stabilization, up to a maximum of 12 hours if no visible leakages are found.
 Possible pressure drops can be balanced by switching on the pumping system

-- Pressure drops are due to temperature change, entrapment of air, settlement of the soil or of anchoring blocks, or to expansions of non rigid joints.
+- Pressure drops are due to temperature change, entrapment of air, settlement of the soil or of anchoring blocks, or expansions of non-rigid joints.
 Periodically check the vent valves if automatic, or open them to let the air escape.

-- The stabilisation phase can be considered finished when pressure variations do not occur for at least two hours, without water integration.
+- The stabilization phase can be considered finished when pressure variations do not occur for at least two hours, without water integration.

 The test will have to be considered invalid and will have to be stopped in the following cases: